 - Ditch the career objective/ summary

-- Most people (myself included) write a very generic, meaningless career objective.
-Recruiters know this so they’ve been trained to skip this section.
+- Most people (us included) write very generic, meaningless career objectives.
+Recruiters know this, so they’ve been trained to skip this section.
 You’re much better served by using this free space to talk about more of your work experience successes.

-- Your north star is to format it so it’s easy to read.
+Your north star is to format your resume so it’s easy to read.
 Don’t try to cram in as much information as possible.
-Remember, a human is on the receiving end here so make their life as easy (and pleasant) as possible.
+Remember, a human is on the receiving end here, so make their life as easy (and pleasant) as possible.

-- Think of your resume work experience bullet points like a summary.
+Think of your resume work experience bullet points like a summary.
 Then, your cover letter is your chance to write the whole chapter.
-Give more context on the 1-2 most relevant projects to the IT PM role you’re applying to.
+Give more context on the one to two most relevant projects to the IT PM role you’re applying to.